 This program is sponsored by the State of North Carolina and governed by the Department of the State Treasurer.

 Employer and employee contribution percentages are established by the General Assembly.
 Employee contributions to TSERS are made on a pre-tax basis.
 As a result, the University will deduct the contribution from your pay before calculating federal or state income tax withholding.
-The employee contribution for TSERS is 6%
+The employee contribution for TSERS is 6%, this amount cannot be adjusted.

-Eligible SHRA/EHRA new hires have 60 days from their hire date to decide on a mandatory retirement of either TSERS or the Optional Retirement Program (ORP).
-If no decision is made, the new hire is defaulted to the TSERS plan, this action is irrevocable.
+Beginning September 1, 2023, eligible SHRA/EHRA new hires have 30 days from their hire date or date of benefits-eligible employment to decide on a mandatory retirement of either TSERS or the Optional Retirement Program (ORP).
+If no election is made, the new hire is defaulted to the TSERS plan, this action is irrevocable.

-Eligible employees have 60 days from commencing employment to elect to enroll in the Optional Retirement Program.
-Failure to make an election within the 60-day time period will result in automatic membership in the Teachers’ and State Employees’ Retirement System (TSERS), the defined benefit plan.
+Eligible employees have 30 days from commencing employment to elect to enroll in either TSERS or the Optional Retirement Program.
+Once a mandatory retirement plan election has been submitted, it is a binding choice even if the submission is made with more time remaining within the 30-day enrollment window.
+Failure to make an election within the 30-day time period will result in automatic membership in the Teachers’ and State Employees’ Retirement System (TSERS), the defined benefit plan.
 This consequence is irrevocable.

 You become vested once you have completed a minimum of five years of retirement service credit with the Retirement System.
 This means that you are eligible to apply for lifetime monthly retirement benefits based on the retirement formula, and the age and service requirements of the Retirement System in which you participate, provided you do not withdraw your contributions.To view your TSERS account, access the State Retirement Systems’ ORBIT retirement online system at: www.myncretirement.com.
 Click on ORBIT and then select “Register” if this is your first time logging in to this System and follow the instructions.